GoblinArchives/LiminalHorror/Game Design/Programs.md

 There are a ton of fantastic programs one can use when writing and designing games.
 Below are what I used to make Liminal Horror.
 - [Free Graphic Design Resources & Best Practices For TTRPG Creators](https://ghostlorestudios.com/free-graphic-design-resources-and-best-practices-for-ttrpg-creators/) by Ghost Lore.
 This post gives a great overview of the different aspects of design (from programs you can use, to different ways of building your skils, to important things to consider when working with others' work).

+### Character Sheets
+- [How to Design TTRPG Sheets with Google Sheets](https://twitter.com/momatoes/status/1434902519335981065?s=20) by Momatoes is their guide on how to create a phenomenal and unique character sheet with google sheets.
+  - [Video Stream: teaching google sheets](https://www.twitch.tv/videos/1139349790) by Momatoes takes you through the process of creating a character sheet like the one made for ARC.
+  - [Slide Deck: Google Sheets for fun, design, and games](https://www.dropbox.com/s/mj27yqx7kimxx2c/Google%20Sheets%20for%20fun%20design%20and%20games.pdf?dl=0) by Momatoes is the slide deck that was used in the stream and acts as a great reference.

 ### Word Processors/File Organization
 - **Google Drive** for file organization & management.
 - **Google Docs** for writing the base text of Limnial Horror.
 This also allowed me to share the document and recieve notes/feedback.